owysocky/Fund-Me-/README.md

 ## Specifications

+* As a user, I want to see all fundrusing ideas
-* As a user, I want to see categories: ideas, projects, and charitable acts that are seeking funding.
+* As a user, I want to see categories: products, projects, and charitable acts that are seeking funding.
 * As a user, I want to select a category to view a page containing all projects in that category.
 * As a user, I want to click a project to see more details:
  - name